 - organic essential oils

 It works to reduce blemishes, tighten pores and refine skin texture.
 It has a gel-like formula that I found sinks in really quickly and doesn’t feel oily or greasy at all.
-It feels really clean and the organic rose water to give me a glow but without any shine.
+It feels really clean and the organic rose water gives me a glow but without any shine.
 It has a pleasant natural scent that’s fresh too.

 It’s 98% natural and 10% organic as well as being non-comedogenic and dermatologically tested.
 There are no synthetic fragrances and no parabens, phenoxyethanol, phthalates, mineral oils or animal-derived ingredients are used. so good stuff!
 Here’s where you can find it.